-Get expert advice on window materials in Silverton, OR.
-Call Fortress Exteriors for a free consultation!
+Save energy in Silverton, OR.
+Call Fortress Exteriors for a free energy-efficient window consultation!

 Silverton is a city in Marion County, Oregon, United States.
 The city is situated along the 45th parallel about 12 miles (19 km) northeast of Salem, in the eastern margins of the broad alluvial plain of the Willamette Valley.
 The city is named after Silver Creek, which flows through the town from Silver Falls into the Pudding River, and thence into the Willamette River.
 The community of Milford was founded in 1846 with a sawmill, store and several other buildings two miles upstream from the present location of Silverton.
 In about 1853 a second sawmill was built on Silver Creek near where the Silverton city hall now stands.
 In 1854 the town of Silverton was platted and registered with Marion County.
 Human habitation of the Silverton area extends back approximately 6,000 years before the present.
 In historical times, the region was dominated by the Kalapuya and Molala peoples, whose seasonal burns of the area made it plow-ready and attractive to early 19th century Euro-American settlers.
 Farming was Silverton's first major industry, and has been a dominant land-use activity in and around Silverton since the mid-19th century.